sagemathinc/cocalc-doc/source/teaching-tips_and_tricks.rst

 The steps for deleting and undeleting handouts are analagous to those for deleting a student described above.

-**To delete an handout from a course**, open the course file and select the handouts tab.
+**To completely delete an handout from a course**, open the course file and select the handouts tab.
 Expand the entry for the handout to be deleted.
 Click the "Delete" button at right and the confirmation button that appears next.

 .. note::